A family company with its sights set on the future

 On the occasion of the company's 90th anniversary: relaunch of the company logo including the corporate identity.
 In this context, a new claim was also published, which once again underlines the internationality of Hertz & Selck.

-After 22 years, Jan Hertz hands over his position as Managing Director to his successor Bianca Hinrichsen, who now runs the company together with Nils Neugebauer.
+After 22 years, Jan Hertz hands over his position as Managing Director to his successor Bianca Hinrichsen, who now heads the company.